Toyota Celica: Fifth generation (T180; 1989)

 The North American Celica had fixed door mirrors and amber front corner lights.
 All other destination models had folding mirrors and front clear corner lights.
 Driver's side SRS Airbag is standard on all US models.
 The base model ST has 1.6-liter 4A-FE, the GT and GT-S were powered by the 2.2-liter 5S-FE.
 The 1.6-liter was similar to the one used in the Corolla.
 The GT-S was rated 5 hp more than the GT at 135 bhp.
 The 2.2-liter was designed for more low-end torque, which appealed to US buyers' preferences as opposed to the high-revving engines of the past.
 This engine was similar to the Camry's engine except for the balance shafts.
 The All-Trac Turbo was available with the improved 2.0-liter 3S-GTE engine.
 It was rated at 200 bhp and 200 lbft torque.
 The GT-S and all export market GT-Four/All-Trac Turbo are wide-body liftbacks with flared fenders.
-The Japanese market GT-Four was also offered as narrow-body for the pre-facelift model.
+The Japanese market GT-Four was also offered as normal-body for the pre-facelift model.

 Trim levels for the European Celica were 1.6 ST-i, 2.0 GT-i 16, and GT-Four.
 The 2.0 GT-i 16 Cabriolet was offered only in certain European countries.
 Only the 2.0 GT-i 16 Liftback and GT-Four were officially sold in the UK.
 New for 1992, the wide body Liftback 2.0 GT-i 16 was offered in the Netherlands and Belgium.
 This was basically a GT-S with 3S-GE engine.